Fredeugine/Connect-Four-Game/README.md

 ![Design preview for the Connect Four game coding challenge](./preview.jpg)

 ## Welcome! 👋
-This is a game I created to practice with my javascript skills.
 There is a single player mode where ,you play against the computer.
 And there is also a multiplayer mode where, you can play with friends.
 I recommend you play on a tablet or pc for an amazing experience.
 **Enjoy the game!** 🚀